kiba/Writings/for_science/chp17_first_contact.md

 "Why study history?"

-"It may sounded cliched to you, but I really believe that if you studied the past, you can avoid mistakes of the future.
+"It may sounded cliched to you, but I really believe that if you study the past, you can avoid mistakes of the future.
 Being a huntsman is not just about slaying the creatures of darkness, but protecting the world."

 "I see..."